nickmcintyre/ipycc/README.md

 p5.draw(draw, 10) # loop for 10 seconds
 ```

-jupy5 provides a simplified interface to the HTML canvas by wrapping [ipycanvas](https://ipycanvas.readthedocs.io/en/latest/index.html) in a beginner-friendly API.
+ipycc provides a simplified interface to the HTML canvas by wrapping [ipycanvas](https://ipycanvas.readthedocs.io/en/latest/index.html) in a beginner-friendly API.